 The Master of Architecture is delivered using a mixture of problem-based learning, design studio tutoring and lectures.
 Design Studio courses use an innovative problem-based approach to learning wherein a range of concerns (technical, ecological, historical, theoretical and managerial) are integrated into the process of architectural design.
 In parallel with the Design Studio, a range of courses supports the development of essential skills and focused knowledge.
 These courses are in the areas of construction technology, construction ecology, architectural management, architectural practice and research in the built environment.

 The University of Newcastle's Masters of Architecture program has repeatedly been described as one of the country's best amongst peers and from graduate surveys.
 Our graduates are sought after by architectural practices and find themselves in positions of leadership throughout the world that includes architecture, project management and academia.
 Architecture at the University of Newcastle is committed to providing inclusive and practice-oriented programs that are well-grounded, rigorous and celebrate the lateral response to a changing environment, it specifically provides opportunities for:

 - personal development into a creative professional capable of operating in a global context

 - studying a consistent and comprehensive curriculum that prepares you for professional practice

-- studying in a multi-disciplinary, studio-centred collegial environment
+- studying in a multi-disciplinary, studio-centered collegial environment

 - engagement with professional, industry and regional communities.